siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Inner Streams

-Queries inside a partition block can use inner streams to communicate between each other while preserving partition isolation.
+Queries inside a partition block can use inner streams to communicate with each other while preserving partition isolation.
-Inner streams are denoted by a "#" in front of them, and these streams cannot be accessed outside of the partition block.
+Inner streams are denoted by a "#" in front of them, and these streams cannot be accessed outside a partition block.

 **Purpose**

-Inner streams let you connect queries within the partition block such that output of a query will only feed to a query that's in the same partition.
-With this you don't need to repartition the streams if they are communicating within the partition.
+Inner streams allow you to connect queries within the partition block so that the output of a query can be used as an input only by another query within the same partition.
+Therefore, you do not need to repartition the streams if they are communicating within the partition.

 **Example**

-For each sensor, following partition calculates the average temperature over every 10 events and produces output to `DeviceTempIncreasingStream` is the consecutive average temperature values are increasing more then 5 degrees.
+This partition calculates the average temperature of every 10 events for each sensor, and sends an output to the `DeviceTempIncreasingStream` stream if the consecutive average temperature values are increasing more then
+5 degrees.

 <pre>